Alien777/sensor-app/documentation/Payload.md

 This api is constant for all devices.
 Basic of structures of api they ensure Java classes.
-It is possible extend this api using [schema.json](../ESP-32S/schema.json).
-For example attent is optional in Java class but for version firmware ESP-32S schema reduces it to values 0, 1, 2, 3
+It is possible extend this api using [schema.json](../firmwares/ESP-32S/schema.json).
+For example attent is optional in Java class but for version firmwares ESP-32S schema reduces it to values 0, 1, 2, 3

 ## MessageFrame